R-36 (missile): Elimination / Retirement

-In the last decade Russian armed forces have been steadily reducing the number of R-36M missiles in service, withdrawing those that age past their designed operational lifetime.
+Russian armed forces have been steadily reducing the number of R-36M missiles in service, withdrawing those that age past their designed operational lifetime.
 As of January 2020, the Strategic Missile Troops had 46 R-36M2s (or RS-20Vs) in active service.

-In March 2006 Russia made an agreement with Ukraine that will regulate cooperation between the two countries on maintaining the R-36M2 missiles.
-It was reported that the cooperation with Ukraine will allow Russia to extend the service life of the R-36M2 missiles by at least ten to 28 years.

-According to Interfax report, two R-36M2 missiles are planned to be dismantled by November 30, 2020.
+According to Interfax report, two R-36M2 missiles were dismantled.
 The process is to be carried out in accordance with the New START procedures.

 As of 2018 Russia unveiled the intended replacement for the R-36M series, a new heavy ICBM the RS-28 Sarmat, which became operational in September 2023.
+As of mid 2026 doubts still exist about its readiness.